jonathan6378/research-intelligence-/README.md

-# Frontier Atlas — Research Intelligence pipeline
+# frontier atlas — Research Intelligence pipeline

 An automated research intelligence pipeline for discovering, enriching, validating, and organizing research papers, news, jobs, and related technical signals from multiple sources.

 ## overview

 Frontier Atlas is a research intelligence system designed to turn fragmented information from academic and technical sources into structured, validated, and enriched research data.